Identification, Images, & Information

 Life Cycle

-The larvae burrow through roots and logs, from within the bark to within the cambium layers, or are leaf and stem miners of herbaceous and woody plants, including grasses.
-Most of the wood boring species attack dying trees or dying/dead branches on healthy trees, only a few bore into green wood.
+usually 1-2 years but in certain species it takes many years.(10) Larvae burrow through roots and logs, from within the bark to within the cambium layers, or are leaf/stem miners of herbaceous and woody plants, including grasses.
+Most of the wood-boring species attack dying trees or dying/dead branches on healthy trees, only a few bore into green wood.
 Some produce galls on alder, roses, blue beech, ironwood, and hazelnut; a few live in pine cones or herbaceous plants.(1)

 Works Cited